 - Cover letter, including your goals for the program and future plans in the field of library and information studies (approximately 500 words);

 - One letter of recommendation from an instructor, supervisor (past or present), or a member of the community;

 - When applying, the candidate should indicate in the cover letter to which school(s) they have applied.
 Upon acceptance to either McGill’s MISt. program or Université de Montréal’s MSI program, the applicant should forward the official offer of admission;

 - A resume/cv is optional, but not required;

 The application process for the Indigenous student librarian at Concordia opens December 7, 2020.

 The deadline for receiving the complete application and letter of recommendation is February 12, 2021 by 5:00 PM (EDT).
 Applications may be submitted in either English or French.

 Applications should be submitted as a single PDF file to Lorie Kloda, Associate University Librarian, Planning & Community Relations, at firstname.lastname@example.org.

-Notification of the successful candidate will be given in May 2020.
+Notification of the successful candidate will be given in April or May 2021.

-For information about admissions to the McGill University MISt. program, contact Kathryn Hubbard, Graduate Program Coordinator at email@example.com.
-For information about admission to the Université de Montréal MSI program, contact Alain Tremblay at firstname.lastname@example.org.
-The deadlines for applying for admission are January 15, 2020 (McGill) and February 1, 2020 (Université de Montréal).
+For information about admissions to the McGill University MISt. program, contact Kathryn Hubbard, Administrative & Student Affairs Coordinator at firstname.lastname@example.org.
+For information about admission to the Université de Montréal MSI program, contact Alain Tremblay at email@example.com.
+The deadlines for applying for admission are January 15, 2021 (McGill) and February 1, 2021 (Université de Montréal).